-Thanks for joining our journey of counting down the top 25 performers in supply chain management, and welcome to the single digits.
+Thanks for joining our journey of counting down the 8 & 9: Countdown of the Top 25 Supply Chain Performers management, and welcome to the single digits.
 Gartner exists to support businesses to improve their supply chain, and part of that is the sharing knowledge of how the world’s most successful companies are operating and innovating.
-Our aim is for this list to inspire and educate us all on some best practices and success themes from the ones currently doing it best.
+Our aim is for this list to inspire and educate us all on some best practices and success themes from the ones currently doing their best.

 Through digitization and supply chain strategy, the beauty cosmetic and personal care manufacturer L’Oréal has outperformed their peer group over the last decade.
 For a global distribution network to deliver seven billion products accurately and at the right time every year is no small feat.